LwSS123/Library-Management-System-LMS-/README.md

 # Library Management System (LMS)

-This Python application is a simple yet functional Library Management System (LMS) that utilizes SQLite for database management.
+This project is a simple Library Management System (LMS) that utilizes SQLite3 for database management.
 It allows users to manage members, authors, books, and borrowing records through a command-line interface.

 ## Features